evykassirer/notes/cs341/341notes.md

 terminology:

-- a tree on n vertices is a connected (undirected) graph containi no cycles - it has n-1 edges
+- a tree on n vertices is a connected (undirected) graph containing no cycles - it has n-1 edges
 - spanning trees is a subgraph that is a tree, "spanning" means it contains all the vertices in G
 - there is a unique path between any two vertices in a tree
 - Minimum Spanning Tree: if edges have weights, a minimum spanning tree is a spanning tree that minimizes the total weight of the edges in the spanning tree